 Visiting the Houses of Parliament Without a Tour

-Now you’ve got a good grasp of the kinds of tours that you can take of the Houses of Parliament, I’m going to walk you through the ways that you can usually visit Parliament without a tour.
+Now you’ve got a good grasp of the kinds of tours that you can take of the Houses of Parliament, We’re going to walk you through the ways that you can usually visit Parliament without a tour.

 It’s probably worth noting that you’re not allowed to just walk around the Palace of Westminster unguided (unless you’re doing an audio tour), so if you want to look around the buildings and learn about their history, a guided or audio tour are the only ways to do it.